GerardvanMeurs/getting-and-cleaning-data-course-project/README.md

 This repository contains the following files:

 - `README.md`, this file, which provides an overview of the data set and how it was created.
-- `ActivityMeans.csv`, which contains the tidied data set.
+- `ActivityMeans.txt`, which contains the tidied data set (a csv-version is added as well).
 - `CodeBook.md`, the code book, which describes the contents of the data set (data, variables and transformations used to generate the data).
 - `run_analysis.R`, the R script that was used to create the data set (see the [Creating the data set](#creating-data-set) section below)